turingschool/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 });
 ```

-One thing that you've probably picked up on is that we have an `io` object on the server- as well as the client-side of our application.
+One thing that you've probably picked up on is that we have an `io` object on the server—as well as the client-side of our application.

 So, let's send a message over the wire when a user connects.